 Who has won the most Grand Slams?
 Nadal, Djokovic, Federer…

-The only player within reach of the individual record of any one of the three is Pete Sampras, who won 14 slams.
+The only male player within reach of the individual record of any one of The Big Three is Pete Sampras, who won 14 slams.
 Sampras’ final major win came at the 2002 US Open, where he defeated Andre Agassi, his great rival, 12 years after they had first met in a slam final.
 By the time the 2003 tournament at Flushing Meadows came around, the new dynasty was on its way to being installed.